-- (a) (i) The Agency shall secure the consent of the United Kingdom and the Community to the designation of Agency inspectors to the United Kingdom. - (ii) If the United Kingdom or the Community., either upon proposal of a designation or at any other time after a designation has been made, objects to the designation, the Agency shall propose to the United Kingdom and the Community an alternative designation or designations. - (iii) If, as a result of the repeated refusal of the United Kingdom or the Community to accept the designation of Agency inspectors, inspections to be conducted under this Agreement would be impeded, such refusal shall be considered by the Board, upon referral by the Director General of the Agency (hereinafter referred to as "the Director General"), with a view to its taking appropriate action. - (b) The United Kingdom and the Community shall take the necessary steps to ensure that Agency inspectors can effectively discharge their functions under this Agreement. - (c) The visits and activities of Agency inspectors shall be so arranged as: - (i) to reduce to a minimum the possible inconvenience and disturbance to the United Kingdom and the Community and to the peaceful nuclear activities subject to inspection; and - (ii) to ensure protection of industrial secrets or any other confidential information coming to the knowledge of Agency inspectors.
+- (a) (i) The Agency shall secure the consent of the United Kingdom to the designation of Agency inspectors to the United Kingdom. - (ii) If the United Kingdom, either upon proposal of a designation or at any other time after a designation has been made, objects to the designation, the Agency shall propose to the United Kingdom an alternative designation or designations. - (iii) If, as a result of the repeated refusal of the United Kingdom to accept the designation of Agency inspectors, inspections to be conducted under this Agreement would be impeded, such refusal shall be considered by the Board, upon referral by the Director General of the Agency (hereinafter referred to as "the Director General"), with a view to its taking appropriate action. - (b) The United Kingdom shall take the necessary steps to ensure that Agency inspectors can effectively discharge their functions under this Agreement. - (c) The visits and activities of Agency inspectors shall be so arranged as: - (i) to reduce to a minimum the possible inconvenience and disturbance to the United Kingdom and to the peaceful nuclear activities subject to inspection; and - (ii) to ensure protection of industrial secrets or any other confidential information coming to the knowledge of Agency inspectors.